 Describe the participating institution(s) and key personnel briefly (see Project Personnel and Partner Institutions section).
 Address the roles and responsibilities of the project’s management, and how it will support integration of tasks at a high level and engagement with the community throughout the course of the planned research activities.
 Describe the approach to collaboration among project members.

+I think you need to talk about you, Alan, and supporting postdocs and students to develop and implement the Virtual Analytic Environment.
+Here is where I would say that you will be leveraging on-going community-based research in the four pilot areas.
+That will provide for the needs and requirements of the infrastructure.
+Say that Stephanie Shipp is leading that work and will be your partner.
+I would list her as a senior researcher.
+From the Iowa side, Erin Mullenix should probably be listed in the similar role to Steph.

 Budget and Subawardees